Solano Gardens

 • Create and support community gardens

-• Provide resources to community gardens and home gardeners, such as
+• Provide resources to community gardens, such as plants, seeds and trees

 • Creating a network of support for residents interested in producing their own food